 Why Is a Credit Score Crucial for Credit Opportunities?

 When you have a credit score in the Good or higher range, it shows that you’ve typically made payments on time and used your available credit responsibly.
 This signals to potential lenders that there’s a good bet if they offer you credit, you’ll pay it back and on time.
 Unfortunately, sometimes, you find yourself with a lower credit score because you owe a lot of money or you’re utilizing too high of a percentage of your available credit.

 It’s important to note that certain accounts, such as your utilities and medical bills, don’t usually report your on-time payments to the credit bureaus.
 However, if you miss payments or stop paying, ultimately, these accounts get turned over to collection agencies that will report these delinquent accounts on your credit report.
 These delinquent accounts can hurt your credit score.

 What Is Experian CreditMatch?

-Experian CreditMatch is a service offered by Experian.
+Experian CreditMatch is a free service offered by Experian.
 If you’re looking for a new credit card or loan, Experian can show you companies that are most likely to provide you with credit based on your current credit score.
 It’s a free service offered as part of your basic membership with Experian.
 The basic membership with Experian is also free.

 If you’re attempting to build credit or get a loan, then Experian Credit Match can be a useful tool for you.
 You’ll need to provide your personal information to sign up for the basic membership.

 Experian CreditMatch Services